wied03/ansible-ruby/README.md

   user: centos
 ```

+Note this is using a tiny bit of Ruby AST-ish syntax with the result variables to make working them more friendly.
+There is more work to do on this [see issue](https://github.com/wied03/ansible-ruby/issues/5).

+## Invoke/Rake

 You can invoke all of this via a Rake task.
-The Rake task will look for any .rb files under roles/role_name/tasks/*.rb and transform those as well:
+The Rake task will, by convention, look for any .rb files under roles/role_name/tasks/*.rb and transform those as well:

 ```ruby
 desc 'named ansible task'